 When saving, start by targeting your three biggest expenses.
 For most people, this will be food, housing, and transportation.
 You may need to downsize to a smaller home.
 Some people have saved half by moving into a duplex or triplex, and living in one unit while renting out the others.
 The rent from the other units covers their mortgage, so they avoid having any out-of-pocket housing expenses.

-Since housing typically consumes 25 to 35 percent of the average household budget, this instantly allows them to reach the halfway point towards their 50 percent savings goal.
+Since housing typically consumes 25% to 35% of the average household budget, this instantly allows them to reach the halfway point toward their 50% savings goal.
 If that's not appealing, consider downsizing into a smaller house or apartment.
-Not only will you save money on your mortgage or rent, you'll also save on utilities, furnishings and maintenance costs.
+Not only will you save money on your mortgage or rent, but you'll also save on utilities, furnishings, and maintenance costs.

 Save money on transportation by living closer to work, driving fuel-efficient vehicles, and walking or cycling if possible.
 Save on food by cutting out restaurants and dining expenses.
-Consuming a mostly-vegetarian diet (or at least cutting out red meat) can also help you save on groceries.
-These three categories, alone, will generate a lot of traction towards the goal of saving 50 percent.
+Consuming a mostly vegetarian diet (or at least cutting out red meat) can also help you save on groceries.
+These three categories, alone, will generate a lot of traction toward the goal of saving 50%.

 Target Your Recurring Costs

-When saving, don't forget about the 'invisible' expenses.
+When saving, don't forget about the "invisible" expenses.
 It's easy to focus on groceries and gas because they're tangible.
-But people often forget about insurance premiums, mutual fund fees, and a myriad of other invisible and intangible expenses that create a big impact.
-Spend one afternoon per month reviewing your budget and asking yourself how you can trim these "intangible" costs that still consume from your bottom line.
+But people often forget about insurance premiums, mutual fund fees, and myriad other invisible and intangible expenses that create a big impact.
+Spend one afternoon per month reviewing your budget and asking yourself how you can trim these intangible costs that still consume from your bottom line.